sindresorhus/npm-name/readme.md

 Name to check.

+#### options

-### registryUrl
+##### registryUrl

-Type: `string`

 Registry URL to check name availability against (default to the currently set npm registry URL).

 _**Note:** you should only provide a registry URL in case you'd like to check a package name against a registry which you haven't configured using npm.
-If you'd like to check the name against the currently set registry simply use `npmName(name)`, without providing a second parameter._
+If you'd like to check the name against the currently set registry simply use `npmName(name)`, without providing a second parameter.
+You're very unlikely to need this in public npm packages, as it's more targeted towards internal tools._

+> If you use this when you shouldn't, @sindresorhus will hunt you at night. 🤫

-### npmName.many(names, registryUrl)
+### npmName.many(names, [options])

 Returns a `Promise<Map>` of name and status.